Communicable Diseases/Contagious Illnesses

 Reporting Suspected Communicable Diseases

-Employees and students should report suspected cases of communicable disease to the following college personnel.
+Employees and students should report suspected cases of communicable diseases to the following college personnel.
 If the first individual is not available, please contact the next individual in the order listed.

 - Senior Director of Emergency Management